-The closeness that brings athletes together in sports such as wrestling, rugby, hockey and football can also create an environment for a host of contagious skin infections, even if it’s just transmitted through dirty towels or sweat left on close-fitting pads and equipment.
+The physical closeness in sports such as wrestling, rugby, hockey and football creates an environment for a host of contagious skin infections.
+These infections can be transmitted through dirty towels or sweat left on close-fitting pads and equipment.

 To prevent these problems, experts at Cincinnati Children’s, as well as the American Academy of Dermatology and athletic trainers, recommend that athletes:

 - Keep cuts and scrapes covered until healed.